-How to make an informed choice of which version to develop, the hydrate or the anhydrate
+How to make an informed choice of which version to develop, the hydrate form or the anhydrate

 Hydration is a common phenomenon, affecting as many as 38% of drug molecules1.